CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/12-Researcher-Analyst-Demo.md

 ## Objectives

 - Task 1: Using Researcher build a Marketing Plan
-- Task 2:
+- Task 2: Using Analyst for Customer Segmentation & Financial Modeling

-- Task 3:
+## Task 1: Using Researcher to build a Marketing Plan

-## Task 1: Using Researcher build a Marketing Plan
+In this task, you’ll use the **Researcher** agent to create a comprehensive marketing plan for the SprintCycle EV charger launch.
+You’ll upload internal files, integrate competitor and campaign insights, and let Researcher generate a structured, well-cited plan that includes digital channel and content strategy recommendations.

 1. From the left navigation menu, click on **Apps (1)** and then select **OneDrive (2)**.